forcepusher/LocalAgentRulesets/README.md

 3. Response language MUST match user's last message.

 Tool rules:
 1. Carefully match tool usage schema.
+Forward slashes for paths.
 2. Do not make parallel edits in the same file.
 3. Be specific when using edit_file to not mix with other lines.